 Microaggression is a very important topic that is quite often overlooked in diversity training seminars.
-The concept of microaggression describes everyday non-verbal, verbal or environmental insults or slights, whether intentional or intentional, that come across as derogatory, negative, or hostile messages to members of your workforce.
+The concept of microaggression describes everyday non-verbal, verbal, or environmental insults or slights, whether intentional or non-intentional, that come across as derogatory, negative, or hostile messages to underrepresented members of your workforce.
 This can lead to extremely low morale and low production if not nipped in the bud.

 4. Diversity vs. Inclusion

 Most if not all of your workers should understand the meaning of diversity, but they may not all know the difference between diversity and inclusion.
-It is great when your workers are courteous to their colleagues that are different, but until they learn the need to include them, innovation and growth may not happen.
+At work, it is great when your workers are courteous to their colleagues that are multicultural and different, but until they learn the need to include them, innovation and growth may not happen.
 When your workforce learns the difference between diversity and inclusion, you will find it easier to recruit diverse talent to your teams.

 6. Culture Diversity

 Almost every adult knows the meaning of LGBTQ+.
 The reason why everyone knows the meaning of this acronym is that this community has been fighting for equal opportunities for quite some time now.
-It is important that diversity training and seminars include this topic because it will show your employees that everyone has different ways in which they express who they are, and it is important that they are open to others instead of labelling.
-This topic is often quite sensitive, so instead of doing full-on courses that may last for hours about this, perhaps you could consider utilizing the microlearning feature from the EdApp platform to create micro-lessons on this.
+It is important that diversity training and seminars include this topic because it will show your employees that everyone has different ways in which they express who they are, and it is important that they are open to others instead of labeling.
+This topic is often quite sensitive as it deals with sexual-orientation, so instead of doing full-on courses that may last for hours about this, perhaps you could consider utilizing the microlearning feature from the EdApp platform to create micro-lessons on this.